Diving in Malaysia

 There are a huge number of dive site options in Malaysia, depending on what marine life and type of diving you are interested in.
 Sipadan, Mabul, Kapalai, Layang Layang and Lankayan are all high up on dive locations not to be missed.

 Sipadan is the only oceanic island in Malaysia rising 600meters from seabed, formed by living corals growing on top of an extinct volcano and now boasting some of the best scuba diving.
-Deep water currents well up against the walls, which brings in nutrient rich waters supporting an incredible ecosystem.
+Deep water currents well up against the walls, which brings in nutrient-rich waters supporting an incredible ecosystem.
 Amazing visibility makes the experience of scuba diving with turtles, reef sharks, Bumphead parrotfish and not to forget Barracudas to be found in huge congregations at Barracuda point.
 There is a high chance you will find yourself immersed in a swirling vortex of either Blacktail Barracudas or Chevrons.
 Also not to be missed is Whitetip Avenue in which you can dive in the presence of many Whitetip reef sharks.
-Coral gardens offers a scuba diving heaven for the underwater photographer, shallow reefs on top of the wall provide marine life in ambient light, perfect for taking stunning photos.
+Coral gardens offer a scuba diving heaven for the underwater photographer, shallow reefs on top of the wall provide marine life in ambient light, perfect for taking stunning photos.

 Diving at Mabul is for those divers who have a healthy obsession with Macro marine life.
 This site is perfect for small marine creatures, photography and beginner divers, not as renowned for its visibility.
-One of the most popular dive sites is Froggy Lair which gets its name from an unusual high number of frogfish which inhabit the area.
+One of the most popular dive sites is Froggy Lair which gets its name from an unusually high number of frogfish which inhabit the area.
 It is important to go with your eyes peeled ready to look for all the small creatures as there are many well camouflaged creatures such as Nudibranchs and ghost pipefish.
 Other dive sites in the area include Eel garden, Lobster wall and Crocodile Avenue all of which are wonderful for those new to diving, alongside the smaller marine creatures these reefs are graced with the beautiful Spotted Eagle Ray.

 Kapalai is a sandbar which offers stunning Macro diving, it is the third point of the famous dive triangle and once again suited to beginner diver and small animals.
 There are a number of fantastic dive sites to explore.
 These include Cleaning Station a gentle dive in which you cruise with the current at around 16m searching for the colourful Nudibranchs, and resident turtles who hang out by an old wooden wreck.
-Spotted Ray Channel, Lobster Rock and Mandarin Valley are also beautiful dive sites, calm conditions and home to an array of marine life such as Frogfish, Scorpion fish, Seahorses, Octopus, Ghost Pipefish, Ribbon Eels, Lobsters and more.
+Spotted Ray Channel, Lobster Rock and Mandarin Valley are also beautiful dive sites, calm conditions and home to an array of marine life such as Frogfish, Scorpionfish, Seahorses, Octopus, Ghost Pipefish, Ribbon Eels, Lobsters and more.
 A word of advice makes sure to bring a waterproof camera.

-Last but not least, if posssible, be sure to include in your dive plans the dive sites of Lankayan and Layang Layang, the latter is a coral atoll located in waters 2000meters deep which is home to a huge array of dive sites and the main attraction are the large groups of Hammerhead sharks which congregate there.
+Last but not least, if possible, be sure to include in your dive plans the dive sites of Lankayan and Layang Layang, the latter is a coral atoll located in waters 2000meters deep which is home to a huge array of dive sites and the main attraction are the large groups of Hammerhead sharks which congregate there.

 Mabul does not experience as good visibility, yet does not have to as it is a muck dive and ultimately a Macro destination.